 The secret to getting seeds to germinate as quickly as possible is keeping the soil warm.
 If you start your seeds in a flat or peat pellets, set the flat filled with peat pellets on a warming mat (a heating pad on the lowest setting will suffice) to keep the soil to an optimum germination temperature.
 No light is needed during germination, not until after the plants have sprouted is light needed.
 Then try to keep room temperature between 65-70 degrees F and watch your plants grow.

 Don’t get impatient.
 Some seeds take up to 28 days just to peak through the soil.
 So don’t get in a hurry, remember it’s worth the wait to see what you have grown on your own from the tiny seed!!

 Offering everything from organic produce, free range eggs, local honey and organic pet treats the Petitti’s Farmers Market has a little something for everyone.
-A stroll through the warm, humid greenhouses is great for your health in this cold, dry weather so whether you just want to look, eat or shop we’d love to see you tomorrow, January 19 from 9-12 at Anthony Petitti Garden Center & Floral Shoppe at 5828 Columbus Rd Louisville, Ohio 44641.
-If you haven’t already, please ‘like’ our Facebook page to stay up to date on products, classes, farmers markets and special Facebook offers: https://www.facebook.com/AnthonyPetittiGardenCenter
+A stroll through the warm, humid greenhouses is great for your health in this cold, dry weather so whether you just want to look, eat or shop we’d love to have you for the market 10am-1pm at Anthony Petitti Organic Greenhouse at 5828 Columbus Rd Louisville, Ohio 44641.
+If you haven’t already, please ‘like’ our Facebook page to stay up to date on products, classes, farmers markets and special Facebook offers: https://www.facebook.com/AnthonyPetittiOrganicGreenhousr

-Ask for Cindy or Maranda and tell us what you thought of the blog post or our social media efforts for a FREE prize!
+Ask for Cindy and tell us what you thought of the podcast post or our social media efforts for a FREE prize!

 organic fertilizers we recommend and also sell at the store are: